Sold out

 Drawing is the basis of all forms of artistic creation: graphic design, industrial design and fashion design, painting, sculpture and printmaking.
 We use drawing to express ourselves and communicate; it can be personal, imaginative or purely technical.
 Drawing is also a tool that we use to explore and realise ideas.
 We materialise an idea by transferring it onto paper.
 Unlike photography, drawing helps us to depict a world we do not see, and one that exists only in our minds.
 To establish a connection between the mind and the hand, we must learn to look, understand and make logical connections.
 This is a process that requires time, patience and a love of creating.

 Preparation for the artistic aptitude test includes study drawing (still life, drawing from a live model) and freehand drawing with ink, chalk, charcoal, pastels and coloured pencils.
 The programme includes an introduction to various drawing techniques and approaches, from constructive drawing to free, relaxed and personally expressive drawing.
-Lectures with visual presentations of drawings by important Slovene and foreign artists incorporate a historical overview and visits to exhibitions related to drawing.
+Lecture with visual presentations of drawings by important Slovene and foreign artists incorporate a historical overview and visits to exhibitions related to drawing.
 The programme also involves ongoing analysis of works, discussions and comparisons between drawings.

 Understanding different subjects